RaafiaMajeed/Data-Analyst-Portfolio-Projects/README.md

 📊 Now, as a data analyst, I leverage my engineering background to bring a fresh perspective to data-driven decision-making.
 My ability to dissect complex problems, coupled with a strong analytical mindset, allows me to derive meaningful insights from diverse datasets.

 💻 Proficient in tools like SQL, Python, Excel, Tableau and Power BI, I thrive in the intersection of technology and data.
 My journey from electrical engineering to data analytics has equipped me with a unique skill set, combining technical prowess with a passion for uncovering stories within data.
 This repository showcases a diverse range of projects covering data analysis using various tools and technologies.
-As a data analyst, I've worked on projects involving Excel, Power BI, SQL, and Python, demonstrating proficiency in key skills valued by recruiters in the field.
+As a data analyst, I've worked on projects involving Excel, Power BI, SQL, and Python, demonstrating proficiency in key skills.
 ## Projects
 ### 1. Excel Projects
 ### Deluxe Store Sales Dashboard